 Enter Pro Photo Rental

-A $2200 anything, no matter how good, is not something you should buy without trying it, and, thankfully, Pro Photo Rental carries Olympus gear for the curious.
+A $2200 anything, no matter how good, is not something you should buy without trying it, and, thankfully, Pro Photo Rental (Update 2018 October: Sadly, no longer) carries Olympus gear for the curious.
 I rented the lens for a long weekend.

 Because the lens is weather-proof, I rented an E-3 to go along with it.
 While I wasn’t necessarily interested in the E-3, the weather sealing would let me use the lens in the rain, which I couldn’t say about my E-520.
 Cheap insurance for unpredictable weather.